meltano/meltano/docs/src/_guide/installation.md

 ## Unix-like

 For MacOS (Including the M1), Linux Distributions, and more!

 ### Requirements

 Before you install Meltano, make sure you have the following requirements installed and up to date.

-#### Python 3.7, 3.8 or 3.9
+#### Python

 <div class="notification is-info">
   <p>You may refer to <a href="https://realpython.com/installing-python/">https://realpython.com/installing-python/</a> for platform specific installation instructions.</p>
 </div>

-Use the following command to check that you have the correct Python version installed:
+Use the following command to check that you have a supported Python version installed:

 ```bash
 python --version
 ```

+For development off of Meltano's main Git branch, you can find out which versions of Python are supported in [`pyproject.toml`](https://github.com/meltano/meltano/blob/main/pyproject.toml) in the `tool.poetry.dependencies` section.
+Find the line that begins with `python = `.
+As an example, if it is `python = ">=3.7,<3.11"`, then you can use Python version 3.7, 3.8, 3.9, or 3.10.

 #### Install pipx